template-tools/template-sync/README.md

 Keep repository in sync with its template.

-Generates pull requests to bring a repository back in sync with the template.
+Generates pull requests to bring a repository back in sync with its template.

 So by making changes to the template and applying npm-template-sync the target project will be updated accoring to the template.